About Me Contact Adoption Stories My Grace filled Mess Image Map

 Grocery store clerk: I just love her hair - is she from Africa?

 Adoptive parent: We love her hair too!
-She was actually adopted domestically.
+She was actually adopted domestically and her birth mom has the same beautiful texture to her hair.

 Woman in elevator: Oh, he's adopted?
 Are you infertile?